seandenigris/Money/repository/Money.package/ConvertableMoney.class/README.md

-ConvertableMoney behaves much like Money but knows about the Currency class and can use the information stored there to convert between currencies.
+ConvertableMoney uses the Currency class to provide additional context into the value of an amount of money.
+It can convert between and perform arithmetic on multiple currencies at once.